IAbeteEtMechante/Well_well/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-What if, machine learning could help people find the best water wells location in a more systematic and inexpensive way.
+What if, Machine Learning could help people find the best water wells location in a more systematic and inexpensive way.
 Meet Well well, our project using machine learning and robotics expertise to propose a 2 part solution to this problem:
 <li>the first module, is a free web application that takes a single input,  the GPS location of any point in the world.
 Using a combination of geological features map, satellite imagery and Machine Learning, this web application will then predict the best places to drill a water well within walking distance.
 It can be used on any mobile phone anywhere in the world. </li>
 <li>And we also thought about the countless people who don't have access to clean water and also do not have access to a mobile phone or even to the internet, that's why we also added a second module to our project, which is a cheap portable device, costing only under 10 USD.
 This device will store some precomputed ideal locations for wells all around the world.
 It will be able to detect the current the GPS location of any user,  and guide him or her to the nearest ideal place to drill a water well.</li>
 <br>